 Congratulations on your breakout season, Mark Trumbo!
 Now prepare to be trade bait.
 Basically, the Angels find themselves with a surplus of first basemen, and Trumbo finds himself as the odd man out.
 Pujols will be starting there as long as he can stand up or his decade-long contract expires, and the Angels are committed to giving Kendrys Morales every opportunity to return to form.
 Trumbo is a good commodity and would be able to bring excellent value back to the club.
 As ESPN Insider Jim Bowden suggests, trading Trumbo for a solid arm, such as Wade Davis from Tampa Bay, would benefit both clubs (as the Rays find themselves overrun with quality pitchers).
 The Rays could get a young power bat to solidify first base for them for years to come, and the Angels could gain a fifth starter or a potential back end of the bullpen arm to pair with closer Jordan Walden and really firm up their late game bullpen.

 In any case, the future is uncertain for Mark Trumbo as an Angel after his impressive rookie season.
 What would you like to see the team do with Trumbo?

-Topics: Mark Trumbo
+Tags: Mark Trumbo